UPWELLING

 Data quality

 The indicator is able to describe the upwelling phenomenon with sufficient spatial detail.
-The data are comparable and reliable as the monitoring is conducted in a standardized manner and validation procedures are provided.
-Although more years than currently available are needed to observe a significant trend of the indicator, it is possible to start evaluating short-term trends whose interpretation, it should be noted, may be more sensitive to variability and extraordinary events.
+The data is comparable and reliable as the monitoring is conducted in a standardized manner and validation procedures are envisaged.
+Although it takes more years than those currently available to observe a significant trend in the indicator, it is possible to start evaluating short-term trends whose interpretation, it should be underlined, may be more sensitive to variability and extraordinary events.

 Status